What are framework and call-off contracts and how should they be reviewed?

-The General Data Protection Regulation (GDPR) is the product of Britain’s membership of the EU.
-Together with the Data Protection Act 2018, they set the legal framework for handling and processing data in the UK.
+The UK General Data Protection Regulation (GDPR) is the retained EU law version of the GDPR and was brought about following the UK’s decision to leave the European Union. with the Data Protection Act 2018, they set the legal framework for handling and processing data in the UK.

-If you are reliant on receiving data from the EU, you should seek legal advice on the terms of your contractual arrangements and on the measures that you could implement to ensure a free flow of data to your organisation from the EU.
+If you are reliant on receiving data from the EU or otherwise, you should seek legal advice on the terms of your contractual arrangements and on the measures that you could implement to ensure a free flow of data to your organisation.

 With significant experience in helping clients with data protection issues, our Commercial team can advise you on the extent of your obligations in plain and simple terms and support you in ensuring that you are data protection compliant.